AdRoll/baker/content/en/docs/How To/create_input.md

 date: 2020-11-02
 weight: 650
 ---
-The input component goal is to retrieve Records in form of bytes and send them to the filterchain.
+The job of a Baker input is to fetch blob of data containing one or multiple serialized records and send them to Baker.

 The input isn't in charge of splitting/parsing the input data into Records (that is done by Baker), but only retrieving them as fast as possible in raw format adding, if any, metadata to them.